-Member development and volunteer generation are required components of all AmeriCorps programs, but performance measures for these activities should only be included in your application if this is the primary focus of your program or a significant component of your theory of change.
+Performance measures for these activities should only be included in your application if this is the primary focus of your program or a significant component of your theory of change.
 Programs that focus on member development should review the member-focused Economic Opportunity Measures to see if they are applicable.
 Programs that focus on volunteer generation can select the Capacity Building volunteer generation Priority Measures.
-It is also important to note that all programs need to report on volunteers generated in their progress report.